kuleshov-group/PlantCaduceus/README.md

     -model 'kuleshov-group/PlantCaduceus_l32' \
     -device 'cuda:0'
 ```

-The maize reference genome can be downloaded from [here](https://download.maizegdb.org/Zm-B73-REFERENCE-NAM-5.0/Zm-B73-REFERENCE-NAM-5.0.fa.gz)
+**The output zero-shot scores from PlantCAD are located in the INFO field of the output VCF file**

 #### Prepare input files from VCF
-However, we also provide a pipeline to provide an intuitive table format to use as the input PlantCAD.
+However, we also provide a pipeline that generates an intuitive table format for use as input to PlantCAD.

 ```bash
 bash src/format_VCF.sh \